“Peter Principle” could Lead to a Career Pitfall – Here’s How to Avoid it

 But why does this happen?
 Indeed, that outstanding employee, now promoted to a managerial role, would also be able to mentor and lead a team to success if they imparted the tips and tricks of their success to the team.

-Because when you examine this a bit more closely, this is a causal fallacy.
-That high-performing employee may have excellent skills in their previous job.
-Still, when it comes to managing people, you require an entirely different skill set, including specific soft skills.
+When you examine this a bit more closely, it is a causal fallacy.
+While a high-performing employee may have excellent skills in their previous job, managing people requires a different skill set, including specific soft skills.

 The Peter Principle seems to be the reason why the cliché of the incompetent manager is so common.
 It also gave Dilbert creator Scott Adams an endless supply of comedic material in his cartoon series.